hackthedev/initra-shipping/Creating Apps.md

 # Creating Apps

-To create or add your own app, you'll need create an app folder, like `update`.
+To create or add your own app, you'll need to create an app folder, like `update`.
 In this folder you'll need two files: `app.json` and `install.sh`.

 > [!NOTE]
 >